YrockInnovators/mobile-project-showcase/README.md

 ```

 ## 3. React Native
+Ensure you install the react-native cli first in your npm
 ```
-ensure you install the react-native cli first in your npm npm install -g react-native-cli cd mobilelists on command prompt run npm install
+npm install -g react-native-cli cd mobilelists on command prompt run npm install